Julia Ward Howe

 Julia Ward Howe was born on May 27, 1819, in New York City to poet Julia Rush Ward and prominent banker Samuel Ward.
-She was an American poet and author, best known for writing “The Battle Hymn of the Republic” (The Atlantic Monthly, 1862).
+She was an American poet and author, best known for writing “The Battle Hymn of the Republic” (the Atlantic Monthly, 1862).
 She was also an abolitionist, social activist, and co-founder of the American Woman Suffrage Association.
 Howe was the author of several books of poetry, essays, and biographies including From Sunset Ridge (Houghton Mifflin, 1898) and Passion-Flowers (Ticknor, Reed, and Fields, 1854).
 Howe also wrote The Hermaphrodite (University of Nebraska Press, 2004), an unfinished novel about an intersex individual.
-She died on October 17, 1910 in Portsmouth, Rhode Island.
+She was the mother of the poet Laura Elizabeth Richards.
+Howe died on October 17, 1910 in Portsmouth, Rhode Island.